 Makar Sankranti is celebrated on 14th January, every year in India.
-Makar Sankranti denotes Uttarayan or northward journey of the Sun.
+Makar Sankranti denotes Uttarayan or the northward journey of the Sun.
 The other aspect is that the Sun enters Makar Rashi or Capricorn sun sign on this day.
 It has a huge religious significance in Hinduism.
 People visit Galta to take a dip in holy water storage also called Galta Kund.

 They also visit Sun temple located close by, on a hill – Surya Mandir to worship the Sun God.
 Many people also carry out the ritual of performing charity to the poor and feeding domesticated animals like cows etc.

 While this was the religious and astrological explanation, Makar Sankranti in Jaipur is also celebrated by flying kites.
 It’s a local holiday & markets remain closed on this day.
 People celebrate this day by flying kites.
 The best place to witness the atmosphere of kite flying is in the walled city area of Jaipur.
 People engage in kite flying & kite fights!!
 Kite fights are locally called Dangal or Pech.

 Related Post–JAIPUR KITE FESTIVAL/2016/ PHOTO JOURNEY

-One of the most famous anecdotes associated with Makar Sankranti is that of Maharajah Sawai Madho Singh II, the erstwhile king of the state.
+One of the most famous anecdotes associated with Makar Sankranti is that of Maharaja Sawai Madho Singh II, the erstwhile king of the state.
 He was a great patron of the kites & kite festivals and used to fly kites having gold and silver ornamentations.
 In case, his kite would lost during a kite fight, the person returning it back was rewarded.
 When the Jaipur royalty was so passionate about kites, it was natural for this enthusiasm to trickle down to the common people.

 Related Post–JAIPUR KITE FESTIVAL | PHOTO JOURNEY